HumanCellAtlas/metadata-schema/docs/rationale.md

 # The Human Cell Atlas: Metadata Design and Implementation Choices

-# This doc is high priority and needs work!!

 This document outlines rationales for the design and implementation choices for the HCA metadata standards.